 A well-functioning construction sector is better for business and better for everyone.

-Your organisation can join the Network now as an early adopter and help us build momentum in the lead up to the official launch.
-You'll be joining a growing list of businesses, agencies and industry organisations that are working together to create a better construction sector in New Zealand.
-Industry representatives and government have partnered to improve the sector on your behalf — but we need your support to make it a success.
+Join a growing list of businesses, agencies and industry organisations that are working together to create a better construction sector in New Zealand.
+Industry representatives and government have partnered to improve the sector on your behalf — and we need your support to make it a success.
 Join the Accord Network and play your part in sector transformation.

 Why join the Network